CloudLabs-MOC/CloudLabs-SEED/Cryptography/One-Way Hash Function/MD5 Collision Attack Lab/MD5-Collision-Attack-Lab.md

 that have the same hash value.
 This property holds not only for the MD5 hash algorithm, but also for many other hash algorithms.
 Your job in this taskis to design an experiment to demonstrates that this property holds for MD5.
-You can use thecatcommand to concatenate two files (binary or text files) into one.
+You can use the cat command to concatenate two files (binary or text files) into one.
 The following command concatenates the contents of file2 to the contents of file1, and places the result in file3.
 ```
 $ cat file1 file2 > file3